Open Government at HHS

 - FY 2013 Conference Spending Summary

 - FY 2012 Conference Spending Summary (PDF, 125 KB)

 - Conference Spending Details (PDF, 1.03 MB)

 Presidential Actions, Executive Orders & Memos

-HHS has compiled a listing of Presidential actions, executive orders, and memos related to Open Government for your reference.
+HHS has compiled a listing of presidential actions executive orders, and memos related to open government.